iBotPeaches/Apktool/INTERNAL.md

 Additionally check the `sha256.shasum` file for the hashes.
 This file will look almost identical to the above except for containing sha256 hashes.

+The hashes match so we are good with the backup server.

+#### Sonatype

+You'll want to log in and view the Staging repostories and confirm you see the recently made build.
+You'll want to:

+ * Close it (Wait for audit report email)
+ * Release it (Drop the staging repository)
+ * Wait 20min - 2 hours for it to appear [here](https://mvnrepository.com/artifact/org.apktool/apktool-lib)

-The hashes match so we have uploaded the binaries to all 3 locations.
-Time to get writing the release post.
+With those done, time to get writing the release post.

 We currently blog the releases on the [Connor Tumbleson personal blog](https://connortumbleson.com/).
 This may change and the formatting of these release posts change over time.